Saving and investing are not the same

 The sexy twin

 Investing is the other twin.
 They’re a scuba diving instructor in the Maldives.
-They have tattoos.
-They’re more fun to be around, but you would never call them in an emergency, because they’re probably drunk.
+They have ‘dos and tatt’s.
+They’re more fun to be around, but you would never call them in an emergency because they’ll be too busy.

 Imagine Investing asked you to lend them money to start a business.
 They promise you a cut of the money they make every year.
 They also promise to give you a cut of the money they make if they decide to sell the business.